I am a fan of the elegance, simplicity, and play value of John Harper's Lasers & Feelings (L&F).

-The GameL&F is a one-page game inspired by Star Trek and the music of The Doubleclicks.
+The GameL&F is a one-page game inspired by Star Trek.
 Character creation takes only a minute or two.
-Each player chooses a few descriptors from a pre-set list and sets a single character stat on a continuum between 1 (Feelings) and 6 (Lasers).
+Each player chooses a few descriptors from a list and sets a single character stat on a continuum between 1 (Feelings) and 6 (Lasers).

 Choosing a single number effectively gives the character two stats, because you have to roll under your number to succeed at Lasers (science & reason) and over your number to succeed at Feelings (rapport & passion).
-You get an extra die to roll if you are an expert and/or prepared to do whatever thing you describe your character doing.
-The number of success you roll matters, so the more dice the better.
+You get an extra die to roll if your character is an expert and/or an extra die if they are prepared to do whatever action you describe.
+The number of successes you roll matters, so the more dice the better.
 There's a bit more to it than that, but not much.

 Game play is a bit like any Powered-by-the-Apocalypse (PbtA) game in that there are multiple shades of success, all rolls are player-facing, and the GMing advice echoes PbtA - play to find out what happens, use failures to push action forward, etc.

 I have no experience with the game in long-form, but as a con game you can run in as little as 2-3 hours, and it performs unbelievably well.
 I've run it dozens of times that way.

 Why Hack It?

 - L&F is fast and light.
 It's a perfect way to play a setting that attracts you, but either doesn't have it's own system yet or is tied to a system that's too heavy for your taste (especially if you only want to run a few sessions).

 - The text is short and most of it is universally applicable, so you only need to re-write bits and pieces.